CyberReaper00/minserve/README.md

 ## Getting Started
 If you wish to try minserve then you can just do the following to build it on your system or go to the [releases page](https://github.com/CyberReaper00/minserve/releases) to download a binary

+All release binaries are statically built because that is the correct way to build software, if you want the binaries to be dynamic then you can build them yourself with the following guide

 MinServe is built to be as simple and efficient as possible, due to this simplicity it does not require any `build.sh`, `build.bat`, `run.sh` or anything alike

 **Prerequisites**